explorium-ai/crossplane-iam-pod-role/charts/crossplane-iam-pod-role/README.md

     # -- # Defines the service account that will be created
     service_account:
       create: true
     # -- # Defines the imagePullSecrets atributes for the service account. (not required)
       imagePullSecrets:
         - name: my-secret
+    # -- # Defines the annotations for the service account. (not required)
+      annotations:
+        argocd.argoproj.io/hook: PreSync
+        argocd.argoproj.io/sync-wave: "1"
+        argocd.argoproj.io/hook-delete-policy: BeforeHookCreation

     # -- # Aws configurations